Use cases

 - Consistent format your team can rely on

-Review the brief, flag 2–3 notable signals, and set priorities for the week.
+The brief lands in your inbox or Slack automatically.
+Review it, flag 2–3 notable signals, and set priorities for the week.

 Product discovery input